Finding a Top Financial Advisor Firm in Pittsford, New York

-Armbruster Capital Management has been in business since 2009 when it was founded by Mark Armbruster, the firm’s current president.
-Armbruster is the majority owner of the firm and has 23 years’ experience working in financial services.
+Armbruster Capital Management has been in business since 2009, when it was founded by Mark Armbruster, the firm’s current president.
+Armbruster is the majority owner of the firm and has 23 years of experience working in financial services.

-For individuals, the firm can provide investment management and financial planning services, which include the following:
+For individuals, the firm can provide investment management and financial planning services.
+The latter includes:

 - Portfolio construction